lknelson/future-of-coding/01-SupervisedMachineLearning/rtexttools/README.md

 - "make_time_trend_spreadsheet.R"
 - "compute_rtexttools_2yr_ma.R"

 The training of machine learning models and classification of articles based on those models occurs in the scripts named "train_and_classify.R", one each in the directories "inequality_vs_economic_vs_irrelevant", "inequality_vs_not_inequality", and "relevant_vs_irrelevant".
-These scripts generate an output file "results/classification_results_all_training_sets.Rdata", each in its respective directory.
+These scripts each generate an output file "results/classification_results_all_training_sets.Rdata", each in its respective directory.
 Those output files are used to calculate the results found in the paper, as described below.

 ## Figures 3, 4, and 5